gomlx/gomlx/README.md

 * `libunwind8`: usually available in most Linux systems.
 * `liblzma5`: compression library, also usually available.
 * TC Malloc, usually packaged as `libgoogle-perftools-dev`: fast malloc version, and memory debugging tools.
+* `hdf5-tools`: access to `.h5` file format, used by hold pre-trained weights for some some models.

 Typically, this can be installed with: